Ortega-Dan/reactJsTraining/README.md

             "name": "Launch Chrome against localhost",
             "url": "http://localhost:3000",
             "webRoot": "${workspaceFolder}",
-            // "file": "${workspaceFolder}/index.html",
             "port": 9222
         }
     ]
     // This is the config and here the step by step to get it working:
-    // first have no windows opened for the browser you want to debug with
+    // 1) first have no windows opened for the browser you want to debug with
-    // then do the: npm start
+    // 2) then do the: npm start
-    // then close the browser window if opened
+    // 3) then close the browser window (if automatically opened)
-    // then from another console do: chromium --remote-debugging-port=9222
+    // 4) then from another terminal do: chromium --remote-debugging-port=9222
-    // then from that window go to the url your npm start is serving ... for this example is localhost:3000
+    // 5) then from that window go to the url your npm start is serving ... for this example is localhost:3000
-    // then set breakpoints (if not set alrady) and launch the debugging from here ...
+    // 6) then set breakpoints (if not set already) and launch the debugging from vscode ...
-    // then reload your browser window ... (to catch with the debugging since it was loaded before you
+    // 7) then reload your browser window ... (to catch with the debugging since it was loaded before you
     // started it)
-    // and there you go ... it is debbugging
+    // 8) and there you go ... it is debbugging !
     // (vscode debugging console should be showing something, or popping up) }
+### *** end of copy (from raw README.md file) ****

  -------------------------------------------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts